 The number of criminal charges filed for different offences is very disproportionate.
-The percentage of and charges filed indictments issued for environmental crimes is still negligible, compared with other crimes.
+The percentage of and indictments filed issued environmental crimes is still negligible, compared with other crimes.
 The most frequently committed environmental crimes are devastation of forests, illegal logging, poaching game, illegal fishing, and killing and cruelty to animals, while the number of charges filed for the criminal offences related to environmental pollution, failure to undertake environmental protection measures or damaging the environment is much smaller.
-Public prosecutors tend to follow charges filed for the criminal offences that used to be defined as belonging to the group of commercial offences, such as illegal logging and while the prosecution of "true" poaching. environmental crimes is negligible.
+Public prosecutors tend to follow charges filed for the criminal offences that used to be defined as belonging to the group of commercial offences, such as illegal logging and the prosecution of "true" poaching, while environmental crimes is negligible.